puppetlabs/puppetlabs-docker_platform/README.md

 #####`log_level`

 Sets the logging level.
 Valid options: 'debug', 'info', 'warn', 'error', and 'fatal'.
 Default: undef.
 If not specified, Docker uses 'info'.

+#####`manage_epel`

+Specified whether or not to include the EPEL repositories if they are required to locate the docker package.
+Valid options: 'true' and 'false'.
+Default: 'true'.

 #####`manage_package`